 Up to 8 Fellows from multidisciplinary backgrounds will be selected each Fiscal Year.
 Fellows sponsored by our partners may also be included in the teams.

 We advise interested applicants to attend our events and to interact with our team, mentors and alumni to better understand the culture and training process.
 Alternatively, do attend one of our recruitment roadshows to find out more!

 We typically receive ~75 applications each year and ~15% of applicants get through to the final interview.

-Tuition fees for curriculum, mentoring and administrative fees for required training with SB, Stanford Byers Centre for Bidoesign and SB’s appointed curriculum partners, return air tickets for the regional immersion and the United States (including visa fees, immunization and related insurance) and support for prototyping and conference in a related area (subject to approval) will also be provided.
+Tuition fees for curriculum, mentoring and administrative fees for required training with Stanford Byers Centre for Bidoesign and SB’s appointed curriculum partners, return air tickets for the regional immersion and the United States (including visa fees, immunization and related insurance) and support for conference in a related area (subject to approval) will also be provided.

 Singapore Biodesign is hosted by A*STAR Singapore and is not a qualification-awarding institution.
 We will only certify your participation in the fellowship, endorsed by A*STAR and joint programme parter Stanford Byers Center for Biodesign upon completion of the prescribed programme.

 It is not a requirement to complete your AST, but that would be an advantage and preferred if you have attained an Associate Consultant position and/or equivalent.

 There is no specific age limit imposed on the applicants.

 Such experience would be advantageous, but not mandatory.